Duloxetine use while Breastfeeding

 Maternal Levels.
 Six lactating women who were at least 12 weeks postpartum and weaning their infants were given duloxetine 40 mg with food every 12 hours for 3.5 days.
 Milk samples from both breasts were obtained before and at 1, 2, 3, 6, 9 and 12 hours after the dose on day 4.
 Peak milk duloxetine levels occurred at an average of 6 hours after the dose.
 The amount of duloxetine excreted into breastmilk was approximately 7.4 mcg (range 3.6 to 15 mcg) daily in these women.
-The normalized milk excretion corresponded to an infant dosage of 0.2 mcg/kg/day or 0.14% (maximum 0.
+The normalized milk excretion corresponded to a daily infant dosage of 0.2 mcg/kg or 0.14% (maximum 0.
 0.25%) of the weight-adjusted maternal dosage.
 The excretion of duloxetine metabolites, which are inactive, into breastmilk was not studied.

-A woman took oral extended-release duloxetine 60 mg daily (868 mcg/kg/day) during pregnancy and breastfeeding.
+A woman took oral extended-release duloxetine 60 mg (868 mcg/kg) daily during pregnancy and breastfeeding.
 On day 32 postpartum, milk samples were obtained 10 minutes and 6 hours after the dose.
 The first (trough) sample contained 31 mcg/L of duloxetine and the second (peak) sample contained 64 mcg/L. The authors calculated that an exclusively breastfed infant would receive a dose of 7.1 mcg/kg daily at this maternal dosage, corresponding to 0.82% of the weight-adjusted maternal dosage.

 A woman with recurrent depression took duloxetine 60 mg daily throughout pregnancy and breastfeeding.
 At 18 days postpartum, the mother collected milk samples before the daily dose and at 8 more times during the next 22.5 hours.
 The peak milk concentration occurred at about 7 hours after the dose.
 The average milk concentration over the 24-hour dosage interval was 51 mcg/L. Hindmilk concentrations were somewhat higher than foremilk concentrations at the 2 times when they were measured separately.
 The authors estimated that the infant received a duloxetine dose of 0.81% of the mothers weight-adjusted dose via breastmilk.